When considering post-secondary options, the first three questions

 or borrow them," says G. Michael Johnson, director of financial aid and scholarships

-grant and a scholarship, and how can you qualify for some of that sweet free
+a scholarship, and how can you qualify for some of that sweet free money?

-Grants: Grants are most often awarded based on a student's
+Grants are most often awarded based on a student's financial need, which

-financial need, which is identified through completing the Free Application
+is identified through completing the Free Application for Federal Student

-for Federal Student Aid (FAFSA).
-Grants are funded through federal, state,
+Aid (FAFSA).
+Grants are funded through federal, state, college and university

-Scholarships are usually awarded without as much regard to a student's financial
+are usually awarded without as much regard to a student's financial need.

-need.
-Instead, as Johnson explains, "Scholarships are typically awarded based
+Instead, as Johnson explains, "Scholarships are typically awarded based on

 community service, intended major or career, or more specific criteria such